24hr-malmo/content-cerberus-wp-plugin/README.md

 # rawb-wp-draft-sync-plugin
 The main plugin for our headless wp integration

+## Activating the UI
+This plugin is not intended for normal or

 Misc docs:

 ## Add additional endpoints that should be synced: